jonathanjafari/nhanes_inferential_2021_23/README.md

 **Test:** One-way ANOVA
 **Results:** *F* = 1.367, *p* = 0.2423
 **Interpretation:** No significant difference in mean diastolic BP across Vitamin D interpretation groups.
+This analysis demonstrates the application of ANOVA to a clinically relevant nutrient–blood pressure question.

 ---